BadIdeaFactory/skyppy/README.md

 - skypping the noise (life is to noisy already)
 - skypping the silence (who needs pregnant pauses - life is too short)

+##Installation

+Download all the files and double click on index.html